Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Schedule Analysis

-- The Horned Frogs' signature win of the season came in an 88-81 victory on November 25 against the Nebraska Cornhuskers, who rank inside the top 50 (No. 30) in our computer rankings.
+- The Horned Frogs clinched their signature win of the season on November 25, when they grabbed an 88-81 victory over the Nebraska Cornhuskers, who rank inside the top 50 (No. 30), according to our computer rankings.

 TCU 2023-24 Best Wins